 GUIDELINES FOR GRADING PAPERS AND PROJECTS: I encourage you to develop your own opinions about what you read and how this relates to what we are studying.
-"A" and "B" papers and discussion forums have a well-defined purpose, are logically organized, use evidence (from our reading or from research) to support general ideas, and are clearly written.
+"A" and "B" papers and discussion forums have a well-defined purpose, are logically organized, use evidence (from our reading or from research) to support general ideas, are clearly written, and create a multi-layered, interestingly complex discussion.
 They offer a reader thoughtful explanations, analysis of the meaning and/or context of the ideas, and your personal reactions.
 "A" and "B" papers and forum posts also have few spelling, grammar or punctuation problems and follow MLA (Modern Language Association) guidelines for quoting, summarizing and paraphrasing, bibliographies and in-text citations.
+For more guidance, see this document on how I grade student work.